 Feedback from all parents is requested for any changes they would like to see regarding the school program.
 Although feedback indicates a very high level of satisfaction with the school program, all parent suggestions/concerns are considered.

 20.Submission and Availability of School Board Plans

-A copy of the school plan is available to staff and parents in the school office.
-It is also posted on Grandview's website: www.grandviewkids.ca, under the 'Grandview School'
+A copy of the school plan is available to staff and parents on Grandview's website: www.grandviewkids.ca, under the 'Grandview School' tab.